 Criterion B – Comprehending written and visual text

-Criterion C – Communicating in response to spoken and/or written and/or visual text
+Criterion C – Communicating orally in response to spoken text

-Criterion D – Using language in spoken and/or written form
+Criterion D – Using language in written form